laino/final-pm/doc/README.md

 exits.
 By default all applications use the simple file-logger that ships with
 final-pm, but creating your own logger is as simple as creating a new
 application 'my-logger' which listens to process.on(...) and setting _logger_
 to 'my-logger' in your main application.
-Each logger is fed back its own
-output, so make sure you don't accidentally call _console.log_ for each log
+All output of logger processes will
-line you receive.
-In case your logger crashed, you can check its output with
+end up in the daemon log file (_daemon-log_).
+In case your logger crashed, you
-`final-pm log _logger_` or check the daemon log file.
+can check its output with `final-pm log _logger_` or check the daemon log file.

 __Default Config__